 Please know though that we already have plans in draft so that we won’t waste time.
 I wrote an extensive Newtletter about safe return on January the 3rd which stood true for less than 24 hours but I envisage all those precautions being the same.
 We will continue with all those strategies we know kept your children, you and our school team safe as we don’t want all we have faced over the past two months together to count for nothing in keeping infection rates down.

 You really are doing an amazing job.
 Truly this time has challenged us all, the children are now desperately missing their friends and the routine of school.
-We are too, schools aren’t built not to ‘breath’ with children and I’m counting down the days to hearing a full playground again.
+We are too, schools aren’t built not to ‘breathe’ with children and I’m counting down the days to hearing a full playground again.

 Well-Being Week

-What a super week, thanks Mrs Swallow for all your drive and determination to plan this.
+What a super weekthanks Mrs Swallow for all your drive and determination to plan this.
 Thanks to the staff for their determination to continue to enrich the children’s learning in imaginative ways despite the obvious current challenges, thanks to the children for sharing their ideas and creativity and thanks to parents and carers for digging deep to try something new and embrace even more paint, glue and general craft in their lives whilst still trying to work from home – we salute you all!

 Update on improvements

 We want school to be the best it can for the children upon their return so we have kept busy.
-Guttering and roofing work has been undertaken, a new flowerbed constructed at the front of school, the withies are all being trimmed and tidied over half term – big thanks to Mr Newman for his help with this.
+Guttering and roofing work has been undertaken, a new flowerbed constructed at the front of school, the withies are all being trimmed and tidied over half term – big thanks to Mr Newman and Mr Edleston for their help with this.
 The playground markings are being finalised in the hope that by Easter a refreshed surface filled with interest for the children will be done and the red class shelter is pencilled in for construction over the Easter break.
 Thanks to all your support, donations, the PTA and their tremendous work and because of this we are able to find the money to spend on improvements this year so our school can continue to be a great place to play and learn for every child.

 Good News